 Having the final action on a betting street.
 It can provide more information but does not make a decision risk-free.

-Hand and Rules Terms
+Hands and Rules

 Hole cards